livecycle/preevy/site/docs/intro/under-the-hood.md

 ## Profile configuration

-`preevy` profile provide a mechanism for storing and sharing configuration and state between different machines.
-This allows sharing of environments between different CI jobs, or different developers.
+You can use a `preevy` profile to store and share configuration and state between different machines.
+It's recommended to use profiles to share environments between different CI jobs, or different developers.
-Using a shared profile ensure consistent configuration and stable URLs between different CI runs.
+Using a shared profile ensures consistent configuration, and stable URLs between different CI runs.

-The profile data can be stored on (AWS S3)[https://aws.amazon.com/s3/] for easy sharing.
-If for some reason S3 cannot be used, the profile can also be stored on the local filesystem and copied manually.
+To make it easy to share, a `preevy` profile can be stored on (AWS S3)[https://aws.amazon.com/s3/].
+If you can't use S3, you can store the profile on the local filesystem and copy it manually.

 :::note
-Profile store doesn't contain any cloud provider credentials.
+The profile store doesn't contain any cloud provider credentials.
-The `preevy` CLI always uses the local AWS credential chain (e.g, from environment variables, AWS profile, EC2 role), which needs to have the [appropriate permissions](/drivers/aws-lightsail).
+The `preevy` CLI always uses the local AWS credential chain (e.g, from environment variables, AWS profile, EC2 role).
+The credentials used need to have the [appropriate permissions](/drivers/aws-lightsail).
 :::

-Profile URLs specify where the profile data is stored, for example: `s3://preevy-config/profile1?region=us-east-1` (refers to a profile stored on a S3 bucket named `preevy-config` in the region `us-east-1` under `profile1` path).
+Profile URLs specify where the profile data is stored.
+For example: `s3://preevy-config/profile1?region=us-east-1` refers to a profile stored on a S3 bucket named `preevy-config` in the region `us-east-1` under `profile1` path.
 This profile can be imported using `preevy init --from s3://preevy-config/profile1?region=us-east-1`.

-All available profiles can be listed using [`preevy profile ls`](/cli-reference#preevy-profile-ls) command.
+All `preevy` profile listing and management commands are listed in the [CLI reference page](/cli-reference#preevy-profile-create-name-url).

-## Components
+## `preevy` components

 #### [CLI](https://github.com/livecycle/preevy/tree/main/packages/cli)